vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

 after the cleaning.
 Delaying further runs the risk of picking up plaque accumulation and staining after the cleaning.

-### (recovery / local rest + reduced capacity + increased injury risk) Reminder to drink plenty of water and keep my talking load low for the two days after the appointment (to minimize and better address the risk of excess salivation)

-I should closely monitor my saliva levels for the two days after the appointment.

-Drinking plenty of water helps address the risk of dry mouth.

-Keeping my talking load low may help reduce excess salivation and also reduce the inconvenience imposed by excess salivation.

-### Reminder to set reminders for the next dental cleaning appointment

-Set a reminder for the evening of the dental cleaning appointment to set calendar reminders for the next dental cleaning appointment following this doc.

-### (recovery / local rest + reduced capacity + increased injury risk) Reminder to check for head and neck soreness the day after the appointment and skip strength exercises / hand gripper exercises if there is soreness

-Sometimes, the ergonomics of the dental cleaning appointment may cause or exacerbate head and neck soreness.
-Although mild, this can be exacerbated by strength exercises and hand gripper exercises.
-Check the day after the appointment and consider skipping these exercises in case of observed soreness.

 ## Things to keep in mind during the appointment